Do you ever wonder how folks celebrate Christmas around the world?

 Both Austria and Germany have many similarities in how Weihnachten is celebrated.
 Merry Christmas is pronounced as Frohe Weihnachten in German.
 In Austria, it is believed that Christkind is the one who decorates the Christmas tree and brings kids presents.
 In local tradition, Christkind is a baby symbolizing newborn Christ.
 She has wings and golden hair.

-In Nurnberg, in Germany, a parade takes place every Weihnachten and a young girl is selected to dress up and participate as the Christkind.
-She will have a long gold/white dress, blond and curly hair, a gold crown, and wings of an angel.
+In Nurnberg, in Germany, a parade takes place every Weihnachten, and a young girl is selected to dress up and participate as the Christkind.
+She will have a long gold/white dress, blond and curly hair, a gold crown, and the wings of an angel.

 The Ski Jumping Four Hills Tournament is also associated with a Christmas celebration in Austria and Germany.

-Caracas, Venezuela has a unique way of celebrating Christmas – skating to mass.
-For an entire week before Christmas Eve, the streets of the city are closed for the Early Morning Mass where everyone skates to mass.
+Caracas, Venezuela, has a unique way of celebrating Christmas – skating to mass.
+For an entire week before Christmas Eve, the city’s streets are closed for the Early Morning Mass where everyone skates to mass.
 No other traffic is allowed during this time.
-On Christmas people wish Feliz Navidad to each other.
+On Christmas, people wish Feliz Navidad to each other.